 As outlined in Sections 1.4 and 2.1.8 of the Joint Housing Strategy, the 'Housing Supply Target Methodology' Guidelines (December 2020) set a methodology for the application of population and housing projections into Local Authority plan processes.
 Cork County Council and Cork City Council have accordingly provided calculations of Housing Supply Targets to be applied by KPMG FA in this Joint Housing Strategy and HNDA for the period 2022-2028.
-The calculations of the housing supply targets for Cork County and Cork City areis set out in detail in this appendix.
+The calculation of the housing supply targets for Cork County is set out in detail in this appendix.
 This calculation has been set out and justified in Cork County Council's Section 12(4) Chief Executive's Report, Volume One Part 1 (24th September 2021, p.
 19) in order to align with the Housing Supply Target Methodology Guidelines, and will accordingly be applied for the Cork County Development Plan 2022-2028.
-This appendix also details the rationales applied by both Councils in calculating their respective Housing Supply Targets for their respective Development Plans and the Joint HNDA.